 Mukunda Datta

-Once at the house of Srivasa Pandit Lord Caitanya blessed all the devotees except Mukunda.
+Once at the house of Srivasa Pandit Lord Chaitanya blessed all the devotees except Mukunda.
 Mahaprabhu overlooked him because he had offended Bhakti Devi (who gives devotional service).
 Mukunda placed her on an equal level with karma, jnana, or even Mayavada philosophy whenever he talked to followers of those paths.
 Acting like a chameleon, Mukunda would glorify bhakti to bhaktas, and then debate useless mundane topics with karmis (nondevotees).
 And with Mayavadis he discussed impersonalism.

 Happy to know he would someday get Mahaprabhu’s mercy, Mukunda jumped up and down shouting, “Only a million births, only a million births!”